Issues

 More information can be found in the Issue Tags documentation.

-Issue tags serve as a labeling system that helps to categorize, group, and filter issues within Projects.
+Issue tags serve as a system to categorize, group, and filter issues within Projects.

 -